-The Chairperson or lead independent director, together with the Chief Executive Officer, will create a schedule of topics to be discussed during the year and an agenda for each Board meeting.
+The Chairperson or lead independent director with work together with the Chief Executive Officer to create a schedule of topics to be discussed during the year and an agenda for each Board meeting.
 Each Board member is encouraged to suggest topics for the agenda at any time, and each Board member is free to raise subjects that are not on the agenda.

-Executive Session
+Independent Session

-The independent non-management directors of the Board will meet periodically in executive session but no less than two times per year or whatever minimum has been set by applicable listing standards.
+The independent non-management directors of the Board will meet periodically in independent sessions but no less than two (2) times per year or whatever minimum has been set by applicable listing standards.
 Executive session discussions may include any topics decided by the attendees.